-Today’s article provides the mid-year update on RIN generation for 2017.
-Generation figures and projections are based on available data from EPA’s EMTS through June of 2017, with annual projections compared with the target mandate levels outlined in the final rulemaking for 2017.
-The previous RIN update (farmdoc daily May 17, 2017) provided a summary of RIN generation through the first quarter of 2017 as well as an update to estimated RIN stocks available for 2017 compliance.
+Today’s article provides the second quarterly update on RIN generation for 2018.
+Generation figures and projections are based on available data from EPA’s EMTS through June of 2018, with annual projections compared with the target mandate levels outlined in the final rulemaking for 2018.
+The previous RIN update (farmdoc daily May 23, 2018) provided summary net generation estimates for the first quarter of 2018.

 Advanced RIN Generation